-Body dissatisfaction and behaviours designed to modify body weight and shape (ex: dieting, excessive exercise, etc.) are ubiquitous in Western society (Berg & Larsson, 2020; Fiske, Fallon, Blissmer, & Redding, 2014; Lipson & Sonneville, 2017; Slof-Op 't Landt et al., 2017).
-Yet, only a small proportion of individuals (0.28% to 0.85%) will develop one of the main eating disorder (ED) diagnoses (anorexia nervosa [AN], bulimia nervosa [BN], and binge eating disorder [BED]) in their lifetime (Udo & Grilo, 2018).
+Body dissatisfaction and behaviours designed to modify body weight and shape (e.g., dieting, excessive exercise, etc.) are ubiquitous in Western society (Berg & Larsson, 2020; Fiske, Fallon, Blissmer, & Redding, 2014; Lipson & Sonneville, 2017; Slof-Op 't Landt et al., 2017).
+Yet only a proportion of individuals (estimates can range from 1.93% to 7.75%, depending on the population examined) will go on to develop one of the main eating disorder (ED) diagnoses (anorexia nervosa [AN], bulimia nervosa [BN], and binge eating disorder [BED]) in their lifetime (Micali et al., 2017; Udo & Grilo, 2018).
 It remains unclear why pathological eating attitudes and behaviours develop in extreme forms in some individuals, but not others.
-The answer to this question is complex and multi-faceted, and accordingly, there are several promising areas of research investigating this issue (ex: genetics, personality traits, etc.; see Culbert, Racine, & Klump, 2015 for a review).
+The answer to this question is complex and multi-faceted, and accordingly, there are several promising areas of research investigating this issue (e.g., genetics, personality traits, etc.; see Culbert, Racine, & Klump, 2015 for a review).
 The potential role of self-concept in contributing to the development and maintenance of EDs is another avenue warranting further exploration.

 The construction of the self is highly individualized and may represent a risk factor for the development and maintenance of EDs.
 The self is recognized as an important factor in contemporary conceptualizations of EDs (for a review, see Bardone-Cone, Thompson, & Miller, 2018), however, certain aspects of self-concept have largely been ignored.
 The notion of possible selves and in particular, the feared self, has received little direct research attention despite evidence suggesting its relevance in this population.
 The development of an idiosyncratic feared possible self and subsequent efforts to avoid becoming this feared version of the self may represent an important aspect of the motivation underlying ED symptomatology.
 Though conceptualizations of EDs often focus on approach motivation in the form of pursuit of the thin ideal, avoidance of a feared self may help to explain why ED behaviours persist even once thinness is 'achieved'.

 The present review aims to examine evidence supporting the relevance of fear of self in EDs, including the association between this construct and eating symptomatology as well as the potential pathways contributing to the development of the feared self in this population.
 The potential importance of targeting fear of self in treatment will also be discussed.
 Finally, future directions for research into the feared self will be proposed, including the consideration of feared self domains not yet explored in the context of EDs.